pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

  [1]: This and other `.password` files are text files containing the password for the corresponding store.

- [2]: The assumption is that Zookeeper TLS is disabled.
+ [2]: It is assumed here that Zookeeper TLS is disabled.
 You may enable it and specify the corresponding client-side TLS configuration properties via the `controller.zk.*` properties.

  [3]: This configuration property is required when using the default Password Auth Handler only.